AbsaOSS/spline-ui/README.md

 - First build the app if it is not already done: `npm run build`
 - Go to the Express deployment directory: `cd deployment/express`
-- Install server dependencies (that step needed before the very first run): `npm install`
+- Install server dependencies (that step needed before the very first run): `npm ci`
 - Start the server: `npm start`

 **Note:**